Scarlett2345/alx-low_level_programming/0x01-variables_if_else_while/README.md

 <br/>
 2.Write a program that prints the alphabet in lowercase, followed by a new line.

-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>

-All your code should be in the main function
+All your code should be in the main function<br/>
 You can only use putchar twice in your code<br/>
 <br/>
 3.Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>

-All your code should be in the main function
+All your code should be in the main function<br/>
 You can only use putchar three times in your code<br/>
 <br/>
 4.Write a program that prints the alphabet in lowercase, followed by a new line.

-Print all the letters except q and e
+Print all the letters except q and e<br/>

-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>

-All your code should be in the main function
+All your code should be in the main function<br/>
 You can only use putchar twice in your code<br/>
 <br/>
 5.Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

 All your code should be in the main function<br/>
 <br/>
 6.Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

-You are not allowed to use any variable of type char
+You are not allowed to use any variable of type char<br/>

-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>

-You can only use putchar twice in your code
+You can only use putchar twice in your code<br/>
 All your code should be in the main function<br/>
 <br/>
 7.Write a program that prints the lowercase alphabet in reverse, followed by a new line.

-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>

-All your code should be in the main function
+All your code should be in the main function<br/>
 You can only use putchar twice in your code<br/>
 <br/>
 8.Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>

-All your code should be in the main function
+All your code should be in the main function<br/>
 You can only use putchar three times in your code<br/>
 <br/>
 9.Write a program that prints all possible combinations of single-digit numbers.

-Numbers must be separated by ,, followed by a space
+Numbers must be separated by ,, followed by a space<br/>

-Numbers should be printed in ascending order
+Numbers should be printed in ascending order<br/>

-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>

-All your code should be in the main function
+All your code should be in the main function<br/>

-You can only use putchar four times maximum in your code
+You can only use putchar four times maximum in your code<br/>
 You are not allowed to use any variable of type char<br/>
 <br/>
+10.Write a program that prints all possible different combinations of two digits.

+Numbers must be separated by ,, followed by a space<br/>
+The two digits must be different<br/>
+01 and 10 are considered the same combination of the two digits 0 and 1<br/>
+Print only the smallest combination of two digits<br/>
+Numbers should be printed in ascending order, with two digits<br/>
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)<br/>
+You can only use putchar five times maximum in your code<br/>
+You are not allowed to use any variable of type char<br/>
+All your code should be in the main function<br/>